learn-co-curriculum/dsc-ordering-and-limiting/README.md

 ## What is a SQL Query?

 The term "query" refers to any SQL statement that retrieves data from your database.
-In fact, we've already written a number of SQL queries using basic `SELECT` statements.
-We've already seen how to retrieve single units of data, or rows, with queries like these:
+In fact, you've already written a number of SQL queries using basic `SELECT` statements.
+You've already seen how to retrieve single units of data, or rows, with queries like these:

 To select all of the rows from a `cats` table: